kzalys/cassandra/doc/source/operating/bad_query_logging.rst

 BadQuery Logging
 ----------------

 Cassandra has the ability to detect different types of bad queries happening in the cluster.
 These bad queries doesn’t always means there is a definite problem in the cluster.
 It is trying to warn about some uncommon behavior for given query, on the other side if there is some problem in the cluster then these are not the only bad patterns in your cluster, it could be any other scenario as well.
-Here Cassandra is trying to inform user about some uncommon problems which could have potential effect on your workload.
+Here Cassandra is trying to inform user about some uncommon behavior which could have potential effect on your workload.
 At the end you will have to analyze everything for your workload.

 What does it capture